Characters: Scrapped Princess

-Sympathy for the Devil: Though Pacifica disagrees with her decision to imprison humanity, she sympathises with her with to protect her family.
+- Sympathy for the Hero: Though Pacifica disagrees with her decision to imprison humanity, she sympathizes with her wish to protect her family.

-Together in Death: After Pacifica decides to revert the world to the way it was before, Celia dies and is finally reunited with her family.
+- Together in Death: After Pacifica decides to revert the world to the way it was, Celia is finally allowed to move on to the afterlife and be reunited with her family.

-Nice Job Breaking It, Hero: While nothing is said definitely, it's heavily implied that her betrayal and the subsequent advantage humanity's enemies had was what caused the deaths of her siblings.
+- Nice Job Breaking It, Hero: While not explicitly stated, it's heavily implied that her betrayal and the subsequent advantage humanity's enemies gained was what caused the deaths of her siblings.